LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-1-RAG.md

 [What is Retrieval-Augmented Generation?](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)&mdash; Kim Martineau with video by Marina Danilevsky, IBM Research, 2023.

+Note: Microsoft Copilot with GPT-4 (2024) and Gemini 3 (2025) was used to draft parts of these notes.

 ---

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/) Intro to AI lecture notes by [Brian Bird](https://profbird.dev), written in <time>2024</time>, are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

----

-Note: Microsoft Copilot with GPT-4 was used to draft parts of these notes.
+[^1]: The LLM itself doesn't inherently know how to cite better just because it's RAG.
+The RAG *system* (the code around the LLM) passes the source metadata along with the text chunk.
+The system then displays that citation to the user.